Staging area / 1

 facilitator: Matin Mahmood (AI Researcher at GE, member of PyPSA meets Earth)

-title: Open Software, More Voices, Better Plans: Unlocking the Potential of Stakeholder-Driven Modeling
+Open Software, More Voices, Better Plans: Unlocking the Potential of Stakeholder-Driven Modeling

 description: Open software and data have the potential to create new opportunities for “stakeholder-driven modeling” in which a range of stakeholders directly contribute to and influence grid modeling outcomes.
 But to unlock the potential of stakeholder-driven modeling, we need alignment and awareness from the open modeling community of the needs of utility and non-utility stakeholders.
 Participants will learn the fundamentals of the “integrated resource planning” processes common throughout the United States and learn about the value of stakeholder-driven modeling through a recent RMI case study.
 Participants will identify current barriers facing the widespread adoption of stakeholder-driven modeling, and brainstorm how the open modeling community can make its own tools and data more used and useful to a diverse group of stakeholders.